 Initially common in large commercial solar installations, net billing is gaining popularity among residential users as distributed solar systems grow.
-It’s similar to net metering, using the grid to store excess energy.
+It’s similar to NEM, using the grid to store excess energy.
 However, the compensation rate for surplus energy is typically lower than what you pay for electricity.
 Instead of accumulating credits, you “sell” excess power back to your utility, often at wholesale rather than retail rates.

 Harness the Power of Net Metering for Solar Savings

 Net metering emerges as a pivotal strategy in the realm of solar energy, offering an ingenious means of producing green electricity and stockpiling excess energy for future use.
 This policy enables individuals to capitalize on their solar generation by feeding surplus power back into the grid, allowing them to save substantial sums – potentially tens of thousands of dollars – over their solar panel system’s lifespan while reducing reliance on grid-supplied electricity.

 While it’s essential to note that net metering is not the sole method by which utility companies reward homeowners for adopting solar solutions, it undeniably stands as the most prevalent and efficient approach currently available.
 For those contemplating the adoption of solar energy, it’s advisable to explore whether their respective state offers net metering or alternative solar compensation programs.

 Net metering offers a range of significant benefits to those who harness solar energy.
 Let’s delve into each of these advantages in greater detail:

 Utility Bill Savings